February 13-15, 2020

-The SDSU Oscar Larson School of Performing Arts is pleased to host South Dakota’s music teachers as they meet in Brookings for the 51st Annual SDSU Choral Day and the 83rd Annual South Dakota Bandmasters Association Conference Clinic.
-We hope that you will place the 2019 In-Service Music Conference on your calendar.
+The SDSU School of Performing Arts is pleased to host South Dakota’s music teachers as they meet in Brookings for the 52nd Annual SDSU Choral Day and the 84th Annual South Dakota Bandmasters Association Conference.
+All events will be hosted in the beautiful Oscar Larson Performing Arts Center.
+We hope that you will place the 2020 In-Service Music Conference on your calendar.

-Boston Brass to Headline 83rd Annual South Dakota Bandmasters Conference
+Zzyzx Saxophone Quartet to Headline 84th Annual South Dakota Bandmasters Conference

-Stephen Bolstad to serve as Conductor-in-Residence for South Dakota Bandmasters Conference.
+Chester Phillips to serve as Conductor-in-Residence for South Dakota Bandmasters Conference

 Prior to her work with the Heartland Youth Choir, she was the Artistic Director of the Iowa Youth Chorus, the Des Moines Children's Choruses, the Anderson Area Children's Choir of Anderson, Indiana, and the Lakes Treble Choir of Minnesota.
 Barbara has also guest conducted at various summer choir camps throughout the United States.